Weekly Parent News

 West Middle School

 A central goal of the Byron Center High School English Department is to establish a reading habit in the busy lives of our high school students.
 What we want is to nurture each student’s willingness to read – for pleasure, for knowledge, for understanding.
 So, Byron Center High School has implemented required summer reading for all students who will be in grades 9-12 during the 2019-20 school year.
 Students should bring their reading log with them during the first week of school, and should expect that there will be an assignment connected to that reading in their classes.

 Byron Center High School is offering Summer School for credit recovery.
 The cost is $125 per student.
 Students must be current Byron Center High School students to enroll.
 Credit Recovery (EDGENUITY) is an online program that provides students an opportunity to get back on track and improve their educational standing.
 Students taking EDGENUITY will be paying for seat time, not per class.
 Students may take additional credit recovery courses as long as they are completed by July 25, 2019.

 EDGENUITY is unique because you will take this class online and will have minimal person-to-person instruction.
 Students will work on the assigned curriculum independently.
 Students are required to take tests during the scheduled hours.
 Credit earned will be credit given on the transcript.
 Byron Center High School is not obligated to offer summer school.
 The district offers EDGENUITY as a service to students.

 A Mandatory Summer School Credit Recovery Registration is on Tuesday, June 18.
 Students will stay the entire 2 hours for this day only.
 Review the EDGENUITY registration form for additional details

-During registration students will pick-up computer, log into EDGENUITY and start a lesson, review policies and procedures, and discuss what to do when they get to a test or get stuck.
+During registration students will log into EDGENUITY and start a lesson, review policies and procedures, and discuss what to do when they get to a test or get stuck.